 - Bone spurs

 Pain associated with thoracic spinal stenosis is usually the result of vertebrae, discs, bone spurs, ligaments or other tissue expanding into the mid-spinal canal, causing it to narrow.
-This narrowing puts undue pressure on spinal cord and nerve roots in the thoracic region, and painful symptoms typically result.
+This narrowing puts undue pressure on the spinal cord and nerve roots in the thoracic region, and painful symptoms typically result.